programandoconro/weather-calendar/README.md

 ### With SWR and Server Actions to update forecast every minute

-### It allows to change target coordinates using device's current geolocation
+### It allows to change target coordinates using device's current geo-location.

+### Location can also be selected in a map (open street map)